 Let’s shift our conversations about things we care about away from social media giants, and back into the blogosphere.

-It’s nearly always a bad idea to have all the power in the hands of a few, and this reality has boiled over in the world of social media recently.
+It’s nearly always a bad idea to have all the power in the hands of a few.
+This reality has boiled over in the world of social media recently.
 Twitter and Facebook accounts, not just of President Donald Trump but of a number of political conservative, right-leaning, or libertarian people have recently found their social media accounts suspended.
 The phenomenon has been described as a purge, and is quite evidently not being done on the basis of worrying posts that might incite violence.
 Perhaps the most peace-loving politician in America, Ron Paul, wrote about his concerns over social media censoring viewpoints, and promptly found himself locked out of managing his Facebook account.
 The phenomenon has affected hundreds here in New Zealand as well.
-The stories I have seen are similar: Users are told that their accounts have been suspended on the grounds that they have “repeatedly” violated an unspecified term or condition, in spite of there actually being no previous warnings of any such thing.
-It has been said for some time that social media giants were strongly left-leaning and applied their policies in a discriminatory way towards those who lean the other way.
-The claim that this is mere paranoia has increasingly become a ludicrous one, and now nobody with any powers of observation denies it.

 The stories I see are similar: Users learn that their accounts have been suspended on the grounds that they have “repeatedly” violated an unspecified term or condition, in spite of there actually being no previous warnings of any such thing.
 It has been said for some time that social media giants are strongly left-leaning and applied their policies in a discriminatory way towards those who lean the other way.
 The claim that this is mere paranoia has increasingly become a ludicrous one, and now nobody with any powers of observation can deny it.